molel-gt/ssb/README.md

   -h, --help            show this help message and exit --grid_size GRID_SIZE
                         Lx-Ly-Lz
   --data_dir DATA_DIR   Directory with tria.xdmf and tetr.xdmf mesh files, and effective_electrolyte.pickle file.
-Output files potential.xdmf and current.xdmf will be saved here.
+Output files potential.xdmf and current.xdf will be saved here.
   --scale_x [SCALE_X]   Value to scale the Lx grid size given to match dimensions of mesh files.
   --scale_y [SCALE_Y]   Value to scale the Ly grid size given to match dimensions of mesh files.
   --scale_z [SCALE_Z]   Value to scale the Lz grid size given to match dimensions of mesh files.